Simple Techniques for Elevating Your Photography

 The subject is the focus of your photo.

 Take the Dahlia photo as an example.
 Where is your eye drawn to?
-The bottom dahlia is in focus, and draws your eye to it while the surrounding flowers and foliage are more blurred.
+The bottom dahlia is in focus and draws your eye to it, while the surrounding flowers and foliage are more blurred.
 A photo can have multiple flowers, but a good photo will have one main subject.

-An easy subject to pull off that usually does well is if there is a person in the photo.
+An easy subject to pull off that usually does well is a person in the photo.
 Not only does this make it easier to have a subject, but it also works dual-fold for flower farming business owners in that if flower farmers can be the subject of their blooms, it creates a story and builds trust with customers.

 Lighting